wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_pattern_based_registration.md

 ###### No set semantics

-Since each *Callee*'s' registrations "stands on it's own", there is no *set semantics* implied by pattern-based registrations.
+Since each *Callee*'s' registrations "stands on its own", there is no *set semantics* implied by pattern-based registrations.

 E.g. a *Callee* cannot register to a broad pattern, and then unregister from a subset of that broad pattern to form a more complex registration.
 Each registration is separate.